AndroidCoders/gfx-boxes/README.md

-File version: 1.01
+File version: 1.02

 **TLDR:**
 * This project is a Rust application for creating graphical effects.
 * It displays multiple animated white boxes on a fullscreen background.
-* The application can be run with or without a debug feature to save PNG screenshots.
+* The application's behavior, including debug features, is configured via `config.toml`.

 A project for learning the the Rust programming language by creating graphical effects.
 This application displays multiple white boxes that animate across a black fullscreen background.